 This is a great VPN router if you’re a gamer.
 It has a built-in WTFast client for accessing the VPN: a private network of route-optimized servers to ensure consistently low ping times.
 The device offers a combined data rate of 5334Mbps and is AiMesh-compatible, allowing you to connect it to other Asus routers to expand the Wi-Fi coverage in your home.

 The Asus RT-AC5300 is equipped with MU-MIMO technology and features AirProtection, which offers vulnerability protection, malicious site blocking, and more.
-Amazon currently sells it for around $275.
+Amazon currently sells it for around $270.

 The DSR-500 router with VPN is equipped with four Gigabit LAN and two Gigabit WAN ports.
 It’s capable of simultaneously managing ten SSL VPN tunnels and fifteen Generic Routing Encapsulation (GRE) tunnels.
 It also supports up to 35 IPSec VPN tunnels and 25 additional PPTP/L2TP tunnels.

 The router has a number of Green Ethernet features on board for saving power and cutting energy costs.
 The Green WLAN Scheduler can shut down your wireless network automatically, based on the schedule you choose.
 The Green Ethernet feature can detect the length of the cables connected to the router and adjust power usage accordingly to save energy without sacrificing performance.
 It can also detect if a link is down on a port and put the port into sleep mode.
-The D-Link DSR-500 is available on Amazon for $230.

 This VPN router features a Gigabit firewall, site-to-site VPN, and various remote access VPN technologies.
 It supports up to 50 IPsec tunnels and five OpenVPN tunnels for iOS and Android users.
 It comes with four LAN ports, one WAN port, and one port that’s shared for DMZ and WAN2.

 The Linksys LRT224 router with VPN offers 900Mbps firewall and 110Mbps IPsec throughputs.
 It’s a breeze to deploy and manage thanks to the simple web administrative interface — the setup process takes around five minutes.
 It has a few great business features on board including OpenVPS server support, allowing OpenVPN clients running on employees’ laptops, smartphones, and tablets to connect to the office using two-factor authentication.
-This router is listed on Amazon’s website at $149.99.